Horní Planá: Geography

 Horní Planá lies about 21 km southwest of Český Krumlov and 38 km southwest of České Budějovice.
 It lies on the border with Austria.

 Horní Planá is situated in the Bohemian Forest on the southeastern rim of the Šumava National Park, in the Šumava Protected Landscape Area.
 The highest point of Horní Planá and of the entire Český Krumlov District is a point on the top of the mountain Smrčina with an altitude of 1333 m.

 Horní Planá is located on the northern shore of the Lipno Reservoir, south of the Boletice Military Training Area.
-Tajvan, the largest island of the reservoir, is located in the territory.
+Tajvan, the largest island of the reservoir, is located in the territory of Horní Planá.
 Beyond the Lipno Reservoir, a densely forested area with several abandoned villages stretches up to the Vltava-Danube drainage divide (part of the main European Watershed).

 History

 Horní Planá was founded by monks from the Zlatá Koruna Monastery in the first half of the 14th century.
 In 1349, it was promoted to a market town by King Charles IV.

 During the Hussite Wars in 1420, it was incorporated into the Český Krumlov estate, then held by the Rosenberg family.
 The Rosenbergs insignia were adopted in the town's coat of arms.
 The good location on the trade route from Bohemia to Austria and later the construction of the Schwarzenberg Canal and the railway had a significant influence on the town's development.

 Horní Planá was originally known under its German names Plan and Plana, and from 1653 Oberplan and Ober Plan.
 Since 1921, the town has its Czech name Horní Planá.

-Until 1945 the local population predominantly consisted of Sudeten Germans.
+Until 1945, the local population predominantly consisted of ethnic Germans.
 In 1930, they made 98% of the population.
 In 1938, the town was annexed by Nazi Germany upon the 1938 Munich Agreement and incorporated into the Reichsgau Oberdonau.
 After World War II, it was restored to Czechoslovakia, while the remaining German population was expelled.

 Demographics

 Transport

-There is the Zadní Zvonková/Schöneben road border crossing.
+The I/39 road (the section from Český Krumlov to Volary) passes through the town.
+The Zadní Zvonková / Schöneben road border crossing is located in the territory of Horní Planá.

+Horní Planá is located on the railway line České Budějovice–Nové Údolí.
+There are four train stations and stops in the municipal territory.

 Sights

 The main landmark is the Church of Saint Margaret the Virgin.
 Its existence is first documented in 1374.
-It was later rebuilt in Neo-Gothic style and has preserved Renaissance murals from 1530–1580.
+It was later rebuilt in Neo-Gothic style and has preserved Renaissance murals, made between 1530 and 1580.

 The birth house of Adalbert Stifter houses today a museum dedicated to his life and work.
 There is also a park named after Stifter with his monument.

-On the town square there is the Neo-Baroque town hall from 1896.
+A landmark of the town square is the Neo-Baroque town hall from 1896.